Catholic Church sexual abuse cases by country: France

 Henri Lebras was sentenced to ten years for the rape of a twelve-year-old boy between 1995 and 1998.

 In February 2019, Pope Francis alluded to the closure of a religious order due to the 'sexual slavery' of the nuns within it.
 Some sources identify the congregation he intended as a part of the Community of St. Jean.
 The Holy See's Press Office however claimed that "sexual manipulation had occurred within this women’s religious congregation, not actual sex slavery."
 On 3 June 2019, the French Catholic Church activated a sex abuse commission—made up of 22 legal professionals, doctors, historians, sociologists and theologians—which will obtain witness statements and deliver its conclusions by the end of 2020.
 In June 2020, the Independent Commission on Sexual Abuse in the Church (CIASE), which was established in June 2019, concluded that 3,000 children in France were sexually abused by Catholic clergy and officials since 1950 and that there was an average of 40 victims per year.
 On 11 November 2020, Jean-Marc Sauve, the head of the independent commission set up by the Catholic Church in France to investigate claims of sex abuse, acknowledged his commission's sex abuse hotline, which closed on 31 October 2020, received 6,500 calls reporting sex abuse in a period 17 months.

 A 2,500-page report was to be published in October 2021; the head of the independent commission investigating child sexual abuse in the French Catholic Church said that about 3,000 paedophiles, as a minimum estimate, had operated in the church since 1950, with at least 330,000 children sexually abused.
 Pope Francis said that he was shamed by the church's failure to deal with paedophile priests in France.
 Young girls abused by nuns were not an infrequent occurrence, either.

 Abbé Pierre, founder of the Emmaüs movement and a revered French priest, has been posthumously accused of sexual misconduct spanning from the 1950s to the 2000s.
 In July 2024, an internal report by Emmaüs International detailed allegations from seven women, including one minor, who reported sexual assault and harassment between the late 1970s and 2005.
 Subsequent investigations uncovered additional testimonies, bringing the total to 24 women.
 These accounts describe a pattern of abuse, with incidents occurring across various countries.
 Despite these revelations, the Paris prosecutor's office declined to initiate a formal inquiry, citing Abbé Pierre's death in 2007 and the expiration of the statute of limitations for potential charges.
-Pope Francis acknowledged the Vatican's longstanding awareness of Abbé Pierre's actions, emphasizing the need for transparency and accountability.
+Pope Francis acknowledged the Vatican's longstanding awareness of Abbé Pierre's actions, emphasising the need for transparency and accountability.
 The French Catholic Church has called for judicial investigations to fully uncover the extent of the abuses and address potential systemic failures.